So, you want to get survival gear so you can be prepared when disaster strikes?

 If you have a family, you will need to determine how many bags you will pack and how you will distribute the gear.

-Here are the items which should be in your Bug Out Bag.
+Here are the items that should be in your Bug Out Bag.

 - Sturdy backpack with waterproof covering